Alessandro Coglio

 Jobs

-I'm a Research Scientist at Aleo Systems Inc., where I mainly work on formal verification, but also contribute to design, documentation, and implementation.
-My current focus is the compilation of Leo and Aleo instructions to arithmetic circuits for zero-knowledge proofs [6, 2 1].
+I'm a Research Engineer at Provable Inc. (formerly Aleo Systems Inc., which became Provable Inc. when spinning off the Aleo Network Foundation), where I mainly work on formal verification, but also contribute to design, documentation, and implementation.
+My focus has been the compilation of Leo and Aleo instructions to arithmetic circuits for zero-knowledge proofs [6, 2 1], and more recently the Byzantine-fault-tolerant consensus protocol of the Aleo blockchain.

 I'm a Principal Scientist at Kestrel Institute, and a Co-founder, Board Director, and Principal Software Engineer at Kestrel Technology LLC (a spinoff of Kestrel Institute).
 My main work at Kestrel (Institute and Technology) is on program specification, refinement, transformation, synthesis, and verification [17, 14, 12, 10, 7, 4, 3, 5, 22, 20], which I have applied to Java [38, 33, 35, 34, 30, 32, 27, 28, 23, 24, 21], Java Card [29, 26, 25, 22], x86 Instruction Set Architecture [9], formal grammars and parsing [11], multi-domain multi-level security for fractionated satellites [19, 18, 16], Android apps [15], automatic removal of security vulnerabilities [13], blockchain [8, 1], and other domains.
 Also see my Kestrel web page.